gr2m/initials/README.md

 // 'jo'
 ```

-When passing an Array of names, doublicates of initials are avoided
+When passing an Array of names, duplicates of initials are avoided

 ```js
 console.log( initials(['John Doe', 'Jane Dane']) );